Skip to content

 private int[] nums; // Array for storing queue elements

-private int front; // Front pointer, pointing to the front element
+private int front; // Front pointer, points to the front of the queue element

 private int queSize; // Queue length